cassieforte/cforte2_IS452_Final_Project/README.md

 # The Haunted House
 The Haunted House is a text adventure game written by Cassandra Forte as a final project for IS452: Foundations of Information Processing.
 In this game, players will navigate the many rooms of a Haunted House looking for a way to escape.
 Players will choose between three directions in each room they visit: left, right, and straight.
 The house does not make sense; you will get lost.
+This game will hopefully be updated in the future, adding new rooms, scenarios, and possibly outcomes.
+Eventually, it will hopefully resemble the Winchester Mystery Mansion.

 ## Getting Started and How to Play